Auburn vs. Georgia State NCAA Football Odds, Plays and Insights | September 25, 2021

 - The Tigers have been favored by 27 points or more two times this season and have covered the spread in all of them.

-- Auburn's games this year have eclipsed the over/under two times in three opportunities (66.7%).
+- Auburn's games this year have gone over the total in two out of three opportunities (66.7%).

-- In games that Auburn totals more than 413.0 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that Auburn churns out over 413.0 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year, the Tigers have turned the ball over two times, while the Panthers have forced two.
+- The Tigers have two giveaways this season, while the Panthers have two takeaways .

 - Find the latest spread and moneyline odds for Auburn at SISportsbook.